Development

 Area Denial

-Anyhow, I’ll try to keep this short’n'sweet!
-To the right hand side, you can see the frag mines in action and this particular flavour being the proximity mine which explodes whenever a creature comes in contact with it.
+Anyhow, I’ll try to keep this short’n’sweet!
+Above, you can see the frag mines in action and this particular flavour being the proximity mine which explodes whenever a creature comes in contact with it.
 After planting the mine, there is a grace period before the mine will activate (this is to maintain a healthy game balance, as you might guess) and react to enemy contact.